ml-archive/readme/Documentation/how-to-firebase-cloud-message.md

 Web: https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages#webpushconfig

-# Apps
+# Setting up projects in Firebase

-In FCM you create projects for each application & environment.
+In FCM Console you create projects for each application & environment.

 For application ABC there should be 3 FCM projects